wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/8-exercise-download-user-files.md

     }
     ```

-3. Now refresh the page; you should be able to click on a file to download it.
+1. Now refresh the page.
+You should be able to select a file to download it.